Discover the UK’s Top 5 Urban Regeneration Hotspots

 The increasing transport links across Birmingham are making the city’s expanding commercial district even more accessible.
 The Paradise project is one of Birmingham’s most well-known urban regeneration plans, which has already attracted several global businesses to the city centre.
 With the likes of PwC, Mazars and DLA Piper already occupying spaces in this premium office development, the city centre has seen a significant influx in employment opportunities.

-The Colmore at St. Paul’s Square is the latest addition to Birmingham’s residential market, and will be a hotspot amongst the city’s growing demographic of working professionals.
-Conveniently located between the city centre and the Jewellery Quarter, this up and coming development is the epitome of high-end living.
-Similarly, the new SETL development in the nearby Jewellery Quarter is set to be an attractive prospect for graduates and young professionals looking to live in the heart of the city’s most stylish district.
+No. 30 St Pauls is the latest addition to Birmingham’s residential market, and is sure to be a hotspot amongst the city’s growing demographic of working professionals.
+Conveniently located on the picturesque St. Paul’s Square in the renowned Jewellery Quarter, this development is set to be the epitome of high-end living.

 The Our Future City plan for Birmingham is also proposing significant changes to the city.
 By splitting the city core into 5 sections, the plan aims to enhance Birmingham’s connectivity, accessibility and investment opportunities.
 The ambitious plan has pinpointed a range of areas for improvement, namely Snow Hill, Park Birmingham and the Western Gateway in the city core.
 This multi-phase regeneration plan should be compete by 2040.